David Quammen

 David Quammen (born February 24, 1948) is an American writer focusing on science, nature, and travel.
 He is the author of fifteen books.
 Quammen's articles have appeared in Outside, National Geographic, Harper's Magazine, Rolling Stone, The New York Times Book Review, The New Yorker, and other periodicals.
 He is also a science communicator.

 A collection of Quammen's drafts, research, and correspondence is housed in Texas Tech University's Southwest Collection/Special Collections Library.
-The collection consists of approximately 63 boxes of publicly available literary production, artifacts, maps, and other papers dated from 1856–2014.
+The collection consists of approximately 63 boxes of publicly available literary production, artifacts, maps, and other papers dated from 1856 to 2014.

 Early life and education

 David Quammen was born on February 24, 1948, to W.A. and Mary Quammen.
 He was raised in the suburbs of Cincinnati, Ohio, and graduated from St. Xavier High School in 1966.
 He attended and graduated from Yale University.
 In 1970 he was awarded a Rhodes Scholarship, enabling him to study at University of Oxford.

 During his graduate work at Oxford, he studied literature, concentrating on the works of American writer William Faulkner.
 After completing his education and publishing his first novel, he relocated to Bozeman, Montana.
 He has continued to live there with his wife, Betsy (Gaines) Quammen, a conservation activist.